 If you find yourself in a situation that requires changes to your site, and your developer isn't available to help, DreamHost's skilled support team may be able to assist you for a small fee.
 You can find more information about supported services and associated costs in the DreamHost Professional Services article.

 This article is a quick overview of how to connect to your DreamHost web server and upload your website files.
 For more detailed instructions please visit the FTP article here:

-DreamHost offers an FTP client in the panel, called 'WebFTP'.
+DreamHost offers a file manger in the panel.
 View the following article for further details:

 Importing your site's database

 Your website may also use a database in addition to its website files.
 If you have a database, view the following articles for instructions on how to migrate it to DreamHost: